Learning Lesson: Crunch Time

 - Pour the water out of each bottle and screw a bottle cap on only one of the two bottles.

 - Stand both bottles side-by-side and observe over the next five minutes.

 The bottle that was capped will eventually begin to collapse.
 This is a result of the cooling air inside that bottle.
 The air cools because the molecules and atoms inside the bottle lose energy as they collide with the bottle side that is exposed to the cooler surrounding air.

 As their energy decrease so does their velocity and therefore the pressure decreases.
 Since the pressure inside the bottle decreases, the force of the air outside the bottle begins to crush the bottle.

 However the uncapped bottle remains unchanged.
 As the air cools inside, the drier outside air flows in to take up the space thereby keeping the pressure the same both inside and outside of the bottle.

 We can only swim down to a relatively shallow depth before the increased pressure from the water crushes our bodies.
-The world's record SCUBA dive is 1044 feet (318 meters) set in 2005.
-At a certain point, outward pressure in the lungs exceeds the structural integrity of the rib cage, and the rib cage collapses.
-Obviously, this would kill a human being.
+At a certain point, outward pressure in the lungs exceeds the structural integrity of the rib cage, and the rib cage collapses would kill a human being.

 As such, the world's record SCUBA dive is 1090 feet 4½ inches (332.35 meters) set in 2014.